I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ehstorbandmgmt/ni-ehstorbandmgmt-ioctl_ehstor_tcgdrv_relinquish_silo.md

 <text></text>

 ### Status Block
-I/O Status block
 On return, the <b>Status</b> field will contain STATUS_SUCCESS if the operation was successful.
 Otherwise, another appropriate status code is returned.

 ## Remarks
 When the TCG Storage Silo driver relinquishes control, all band management IOCTLs registered by an <a href="..\ehstorioctl\ni-ehstorioctl-ioctl_ehstor_driver_report_capabilities.md"> IOCTL_EHSTOR_DRIVER_REPORT_CAPABILITIES</a> request are unregistered.
 Any band management IOCTL requests received are returned with STATUS_INVALID_DEVICE_REQUEST.

 After relinquishing control, the TCG Storage Silo driver can regain control of a storage device when the device is stopped and restarted.